ElementAstro/atom-docs/src/content/docs/en/async/safetype.md

 4. **Memory Usage**: Be mindful of the memory usage, especially with `ThreadSafeVector`.
 Use `shrinkToFit()` when appropriate to optimize memory consumption.

 5. **Performance Tuning**: For `LockFreeHashTable`, choose an appropriate initial number of buckets based on the expected number of elements to minimize collisions and resizing operations.

-By following these guidelines and understanding the characteristics of each data structure, you can effectively use these concurrent data structures in your multithreaded C++ applications.